twbs/bootstrap/docs/migration.md

 ### Global changes

+- Flexbox is enabled by default.
+In general this means a move away from floats and more across our components.
 - Switched from [Less](http://lesscss.org/) to [Sass](http://sass-lang.com/) for our source CSS files.
 - Switched from `px` to `rem` as our primary CSS unit, though pixels are still used for media queries and grid behavior as viewports are not affected by type size.
 - Global font-size increased from `14px` to `16px`.
-- Added a new grid tier for smaller devices at `576px` and below.
+- Added a new grid tier for smaller devices at `576px` and below (our new `xs` tier).
 - Replaced the separate optional theme with configurable options via SCSS variables (e.g., `$enable-gradients: true`).

 ### Grid system